terralang/terra/README.md

     struct LinkedList { value : int; next : &LinkedList; }

-Terra has no union type.
+Terra has no explicit union type.
 Instead, you can declare that you want two or more elements of the struct to share the same memory:

     struct MyStruct {
         a : int; --unique memory